Akasho09/cap/React /React.md

 ![alt text](image.png)

 ## Props :
-- Props (short for properties) are inputs passed to a component in React.
+-Props (short for Properties) are read-only inputs passed from a parent component to a child component.
+### ✅ Key Characteristics
+- Passed from parent to child
+- Immutable (cannot be changed by the child)
+- Used to configure or customize components
+- Similar to function arguments

 ```jsx
 function Greeting(props) {
   return <h1>Hello, {props.name}!</h1>;